-The group had a successful first public performance at St John’s Cathedral in Hong Kong in the summer of 2016, operating as an 8-part, mixed-voice ensemble and presenting works by Mozart, Saint-Saëns, Fauré and Brahms, also giving the Hong Kong first performance of an 8-part a cappella piece by Ēriks Ešenvalds, “Only in sleep”.
-In 2017, the group was invited to perform at a concert at the Academy of Performing Arts appearing with artists including Warren Lee, Caleb Woo and Tanya Bannister, and held its own first full concert in Asia Society in September with the Ping Ting Piano Duo as guests.
+The Group has a small vocal ensemble named Classical Singers that operates under the motto “brought together by beautiful music”, which had a successful first performance at St John’s Cathedral in Hong Kong in the summer of 2016, operating as an 8-part, mixed-voice ensemble and presenting works by Mozart, Saint-Saëns, Fauré and Brahms, also giving the Hong Kong first performance of an 8-part a cappella piece by Ēriks Ešenvalds, “Only in sleep”.
+In 2017, the group was invited to perform at a concert at the Academy of Performing Arts appearing with artists including Warren Lee, Caleb Woo and Tanya Bannister.

-By calling ourselves The Classical Singers, we wish to represent exemplary standards.
-We are also mostly classically trained (though we will also sing some musicals and transcriptions).
-Overall, our name reflects the value of discovering and rediscovering music of exceptional quality and singing them with exemplary musicality, intelligence and freshness, and a sheer joy in the music-making.
+We think of our name “classical” as things that represent exemplary standards.
+Overall, our name reflects the value of discovering and rediscovering music of exceptional quality and performing them with exemplary musicality, intelligence and freshness, and a sheer joy in the music-making.

 Mr Jimmy F.S.
-Chan, one of Hong Kong’s most respected baritones and a highly successful vocal teacher and choral conductor, is our Advisor.
+Chan, one of Hong Kong’s most respected baritones and a highly successful vocal teacher and choral conductor, advises us.

 We have a 3-person Organising Committee presently served by Dr Sylvia Chan together with Ms Florence Chang and Mr Vincent Leung.

 We are registered and classified as a “charitable institution” and is tax exempt under s.88 of the Inland Revenue Ordinance of Hong Kong.